Garmundo/Extended-unit-arsenal/README.md

 2 new heavy land units.
 4 new turrets

+New attack map, (to be converted into zone soon)

 (if you want to play around with the units in sandbox I recommend increasing unit production speed in custom settings or downloading infinitodustry and using the